privacyguides/privacyguides.org/docs/about/handbook/community.md

 2. Every post being perfectly on-topic
 3. Removal of duplicate posts

 These things are *good*, but they are not critical for our forum to function effectively.
-You are empowered to fix these things, but if you have any doubt that you are making the right changes it may be better if you hold off on doing so.
+You are empowered to fix these things, but if you have any doubt that you are making the right changes it may be better if you hold off on doing so, or get a second opinion.

 Generally speaking, the forum is divided into two overarching sections: